Love Scenes from Planet Earth

 Das merkwürdige Verhalten geschlechtsreifer Großstädter zur Paarungszeit (English title – Love Scenes from Planet Earth) is a 1998 German romantic comedy film.
 It earned the director Marc Rothemund a Bavarian Film Award for "Best Young Director".
 It was the second highest grossing domestic film in Germany in 1998.

+Synopsis

-The film is a comedy centering on the lives of eight Germans who long for sexual excitement.
+The plot revolves around the lives of eight Germans who long for sexual excitement.